SPADE: Sparsity-Guided Debugging for Deep Neural Networks

-\paragraph{Methodology.} We first describe the results of applying \algname{} preprocessing before creating saliency maps.
-Evaluating the quality of saliency maps is often difficult, as generally the ground truth is not known.
-Two main proxies have been proposed: 1) using human-generated bounding boxes for the parts of the image that \emph{should} be important, or 2) removing the pixels that were found to be most salient to see if the model's prediction substantially changes~\citep{GradCam++, gomez2022metrics, opti-cam}.
+\paragraph{Methodology.} Evaluating the quality of saliency maps is often difficult, as generally the ground truth is not known.
+Two main proxies have been proposed: 1) using human-generated bounding boxes for the parts of the image that \emph{should} be important, or 2) inserting or removing the pixels that were found to be most salient to see if the model's prediction substantially changes~\citep{GradCam++, gomez2022metrics, opti-cam}.
 Yet, these proxies have considerable limitations: in the first case, the evaluation conflates the behavior of the model (which may rely heavily on spurious correlations~\citep{Rebuffi_2020_CVPR, Shetty_2019_CVPR, background, background_CNN}) with the behavior of the interpretability method.
 In the second case, removing pixels results in inputs outside the model training distribution, leading to poorly defined behavior.

-Therefore, we follow the recent methodology of \cite{benchMarking}, where Trojan patches, in the form of Emoji, are applied to selected classes in the dataset, along with a corresponding change to those instances' labels.
+To overcome this issue, a recent paper \cite{benchMarking} proposed using Trojan patches, in the form of Emoji.
+These are applied to selected classes in the dataset, along with a corresponding change to those instances' labels.
 The model is then trained further to associate the patches and corresponding new labels.
-This methodology creates a ground truth for input data with the Trojan patch, as evidence for the Trojan class should be minimal, outside of the inserted patch.
-Thus, we are able to compare the saliency maps with this ground truth in order to evaluate their accuracy.
-We use two metrics to assign accuracy scores to saliency maps.
-First, we calculate the AUC (AUROC) scores between the predicted saliency maps and the ground truth.
-In this way, the evaluation is not affected by the scale of the saliency map weights but only by their ordering, ensuring that ajdustments don't need to be made between methods.
-Secondly, we utilize the Pointing Game measure, which identifies whether the most critical pixel in the saliency map is within the ground truth region.
+This approach creates a ground truth for input data with the Trojan patch, as evidence for the Trojan class should be minimal, outside of the inserted patch.
+To our knowledge, this is the only approach that enables the comparison of saliency maps with actual ground truth, and so we primarily rely on this method to test the accuracy of \algname{}.

+We calculate the AUC (AUROC) scores between the predicted saliency maps and the ground truth.
+In this way, the evaluation is not affected by the scale of the saliency map weights but only by their ordering, ensuring that adjustments don't need to be made between methods.